DAXXY-777/Youtube-AI-Chatbot/README.md

    - Check your API usage in the Google Cloud Console and increase quota if necessary.

 4. **AI Model Errors**:
-   - Verify the model `llama3.1` is installed and accessible by the Ollama server.
+   - Verify the model you use is installed and accessible by the Ollama server.
+   - Check using 'ollama list' in cmd

 ---